This section gives you an overview of Sign-Up Forms and leads you through the process for creating Sign-Up Forms from scratch.

 Step 5: Analyze Results

-Once you have published a sign-up form, you will find a new tab in the page workflow: See the Results.
+Once you have published a sign-up form, you will find a new tab in the page workflow: Results.
 To the right, you'll see a date filter.
 Updating these values will filter the data for every report on this page.
 See Performance Statistics for Actions and Messages for detailed information.